Bata India appoints Gunjan Shah as new CEO

-New Delhi, May 14 (IANS) Footwear major Bata India Limited on Friday announced the appointment of Gunjan Shah as its new Chief Executive Officer.
+New Delhi: Footwear major Bata India Limited on Friday announced the appointment of Gunjan Shah as its new Chief Executive Officer.

 Shah, who will be at the helm of the brand's operations in India, takes over from Sandeep Kataria who has been elevated as the Global CEO of Bata Brands.